-What’s fun about them too is that you can customize them in many different ways.
+Also don’t forget that what’s fun about homemade croutons is that you can customize them in many different ways.
+I’ll show you some seasonings and mix-ins you can use below.

-I usually cube the bread because it’s quick to cut up, but you may also tear little pieces of bread for a different texture (as I show in this post I did for the Pioneer Woman in 2015).
+The reason I usually cube the bread is because it’s quick to cut up, and I enjoy the look and texture.
+But, you may also tear little pieces of bread for a different texture (as I show in this post I did for the Pioneer Woman in 2015).

 It’s best to use bread that’s at least a day old, so the bread is a bit drier from the start, but I’ve used fresh bread when it’s all I had, and it’s still great.

-Toss well to distribute the seasonings, then toss the bread cubes with oil:
+Toss well to distribute the seasonings, then toss the bread cubes with your fat of choice:

-I do olive oil most of the time, but you could also do butter or any other type of fat that has a flavor you enjoy.
+I do olive oil most of the time, but you could also do butter or any other type of fat that has a flavor you enjoy, like duck fat or tallow.

 Spread the croutons evenly onto a sheet pan in a single layer, giving the croutons space to brown: